Nara Dreamland

 Nara Dreamland (奈良ドリームランド, Nara Dorīmurando), or just simply Dreamland, was a theme park near Nara, Japan, heavily inspired by Disneyland in California.
-It opened in 1961 and was in continuous operation until its permanent closure in 2006 as a result of falling attendance due to the overwhelming popularity of newer amusement parks in Japan.
+It opened in 1961 and was successful until the opening of Tokyo Disneyland in 1983 which caused attendance to drop.
+Attendance fell even further after Tokyo DisneySea and Universal Studios Japan, leading to its permanent closure in 2006.
 The park was left abandoned until it was demolished between October 2016 and December 2017.